 The Caprice Classic and other B platform cars—1983’s B body sedan roster included the Buick LeSabre, the Chevrolet Impala, the Oldsmobile Delta 88, and the Pontiac Parisienne—continued to be well regarded.
 Car and Driver‘s inaugural 10 Best Cars in January 1983 included the Caprice Classic along with the AMC/Renault Alliance, the Ford Mustang GT, the Pontiac 6000 STE, the Volkswagen Rabbit GTI, and five other cars.

-Caprices continued to sell well—Chevrolet sold 122,613 sedans in 1983 along with another 45,154 of the closely related but somewhat de-contented Impala four-doors.
-The Caprice’s production numbers made it the best-selling of any Chevrolet sedan in that model year, beating out the Cavalier, Celebrity, Chevette, and Malibu offerings.
+Caprices continued to sell well—Chevrolet sold 122,613 sedans in 1983, along with another 45,154 of the closely related but somewhat de-contented Impala four-doors.
+The Caprice’s production numbers made it the best-selling Chevrolet sedan in that model year, beating out the Cavalier, Celebrity, Chevette, and Malibu offerings.

 Eighties Caprice Classics have their adherents, though many have been modified as donks.
 Hagerty’s valuation tools do not track the 1976 to 1990 models.
-You see them in the Hemmings Motor News classifieds and on eBay Motors—when I wrote this post, there was a White 1989 Caprice Classic Brougham sedan with dark blue cloth 45/55 seats, a 5.0 liter/305 ci V8, and 133,000 miles for sale on Hemmings for $7,500.
+You see them in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I update this post in November 2025, there is a Dark Maroon Metallic 1985 Caprice Classic sedan with a 5.0 liter/305 ci V8 for sale on Hemmings, asking $20,000.

 Make mine Dark Fern Metallic, please.